jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 What I've done is implemented the core use case in code.
 I can look at that code and understand exactly what the business was asking me to do.
 I want to update the users preferences and send a notification.
-This is obviously oversimplified - there would likely be more logic in here, such as validation of the domain objects, but the idea here is to lay out the pattern, not everything that goes into a use case.
+This is obviously oversimplified - there would be more logic in here, such as validation of the domain objects, but the idea here is to lay out the pattern and not everything that goes into a use case.

-Now, there may be some more technical details here.
+There may be some more technical details to think through here as well.
 Questions like: If I'm using two systems, how do I ensure that after I update the user preferences that I get the notification to always be sent when they are updated?
 That's a technical issue at this point.
 It can that can be remedied with a Outbox pattern, or if the business process is asynchronous and repeatable on error.
 I'm not going to go into that here, it could be a whole post by itself.

 ## The Infrastructure Layer